kiwilan/typescriptable-laravel/lib/README.md

 ## Features

+-   Inertia types for `page` and global properties
 -   `vite` plugin to generate typescript files from Laravel models and routes with [kiwilan/typescriptable-laravel](https://github.com/kiwilan/typescriptable-laravel)
 -   Add some methods for setup `appResolve`, `appTitle`, `appName`
 -   `useInertiaTyped` composable with some features: